Visvakaanth123/CLUSTER-AWARE-ANOMALY-DETECTION-FOR-HETEROGENEOUS-IOMT-TRAFFIC/README.md

-# An Empirical Analysis of Anomaly Detection Model Paradigms under Heterogeneous IoMT Attack Traffic
+# Empirical Analysis of Anomaly Detection Paradigms in Heterogeneous IoMT

-This repository contains the code and paper for an undergraduate research project investigating anomaly detection in heterogeneous Internet of Medical Things (IoMT) networks.
-The study evaluates how different anomaly detection paradigms respond to diverse IoMT attack scenarios and analyzes the effect of traffic heterogeneity on detection behavior.
+This repository contains the code and methodology for an empirical study evaluating how different unsupervised machine learning paradigms interpret malicious behavior in diverse Internet of Medical Things (IoMT) environments.

-# Problem Statement
+# Research Overview

-Hospital networks include a variety of IoMT devices with distinct traffic patterns.
-Centralized intrusion detection systems (IDS) typically aggregate traffic across devices, which can mask device-specific anomalies and reduce detection reliability.

-This project examines how clustering similar IoMT device traffic and training cluster-specific anomaly detection models influences IDS performance.
-The focus is on empirical evaluation of model behavior, rather than on developing or comparing new models.
+Hospitals rely on a vast array of heterogeneous IoMT devices (infusion pumps, wearable sensors, imaging systems), each with distinct communication protocols and traffic patterns.
+This study evaluates the response of three distinct algorithmic paradigms when tasked with detecting anomalies in aggregated, multi-device traffic:

+Tree-based: Isolation Forest (IF)

+Boundary-based: One-Class SVM (OC-SVM)

+Density-based: Local Outlier Factor (LOF)

-# Dataset
+# Dataset & Preprocessing

-Experiments use the CICIoMT2024 dataset, which contains network flows from multiple IoMT devices commonly found in hospitals.

-The dataset is used without modification, except for synthetic injection of anomalous flows to evaluate detection behavior under controlled scenarios.
+The analysis utilizes the CICIoMT2024 benchmark dataset.

-Features include packet header statistics, transport-level flags, protocol indicators, traffic volume, packet size statistics, and temporal behaviors.
+Feature Engineering: Includes 46 statistical features covering packet headers, transport-level flags, protocol indicators, and temporal behavior .

-# Methodology

-Train a global Isolation Forest model on all IoMT traffic.

-Apply KMeans clustering to group flows with similar patterns.

-Train cluster-specific Isolation Forest models on each cluster.

-Inject anomalous flows (simulated attacks) and evaluate detection behavior.

-Analyze anomaly scores, detection speed, and sensitivity across models and clusters.
+Normalization: Features are standardized to ensure distance-based models (OC-SVM, LOF) are not biased by numeric ranges.

+Unsupervised Training: All models are trained exclusively on benign traffic to simulate real-world deployment where attack labels are unavailable.

 # Key Findings

-Cluster-specific models often detect anomalies in device traffic more quickly.

-Some subtle anomalies are more prominent in cluster-aware models, while other anomalies are detected faster by the global model.

-Both global and cluster-aware models have limitations when anomalies closely resemble normal traffic.

-Traffic heterogeneity and modeling granularity significantly impact IDS behavior in hospital networks.

-# Notes

-All models are unsupervised; no labeled attack data is required.

-Malicious traffic was synthetically generated for controlled evaluation.

-This project was conducted as an independent undergraduate research study.
+Isolation Forest is superior for early-stage reconnaissance detection but struggles with subtle application-layer probes.

+OC-SVM provides the highest overall sensitivity but suffers from "score saturation," making it difficult to prioritize high-severity alerts.

+LOF is highly effective at identifying high-intensity volumetric spikes but is easily evaded by "low-and-slow" stealthy scans